Introduction-To-CS-Siena-College/Siena-MLS-py/README.md

 ## Project Commands & Scripts

-This project utilizes Poetry for efficient management.
+This project utilizes [Poetry](https://python-poetry.org/) for efficient package & dependencies management.
 Below is a quick guide to the most commonly used commands:

 ### Installation
 To install all dependencies, run: